Both parties in Scottish Government are in turmoil

 The Greens have called a special meeting so members can vote on whether to continue with the power-sharing Bute House Agreement which saw Greens enter government for the first time anywhere in the UK.
 If the party votes to leave the government, it could mean that Green co-leaders Patrick Harvie and Lorna Slater decide to step down.

+But Ms Forbes has criticised the agreement with the Greens - and in return the Greens are unhappy about her conservative views on a number of social issues.

-If the Greens don’t vote to end the co-operation agreement at their special meeting they might find the SNP – especially if it is led by Ms Forbes – decide to end it anyway.
+If the Greens don't vote to end the co-operation agreement at their special meeting, they might find the SNP - especially if it is led by Ms Forbes - decides to end it anyway.
 In which case, some Greens may say, it would be better to leave now over a matter of principle than wait to be pushed out.

-There are two years until the next Holyrood election, but there could well be some dramatic changes in government long before then.
+It’s still to years until the next Holyrood election, but there could well be some dramatic changes in governmenr long before then.

 Comment Guidelines